allaboutapps/gdpr-android/README.md

 ## Policy Manager Library

+This library provides the following GDPR-related features, which can be used independently of each other:
+- Display a list of services with opt-in and opt-out buttons
+- Display a screen with legal terms, allowing the user to accept or decline

+### List of Services

+The list of services typically contains entries like Google Analytics, Crashlytics, etc. The app informs this library of the available services via meta-data in the app's manifest (see below).

+This screen is typically displayed in two scenarios:

+ - Automatically, after a user has logged in for the first time (on a per-user basis)

+   In this case, the user simply consents or declines, and there is no further screen flow.
+ - Triggered explicitly by a user, when they wish to modify their current opt-in / opt-out setting

+   Depending on whether the user opts in or out, there is a short screen flow that prompts the user to stay opted in, shows the current opt-in state, etc.

+Note: The timestamps referred to below apply to the legal terms screen only and have nothing to do with this feature.

+### Legal Terms Screen

+The legal terms screen displays legal text obtained from a server.

+The legal terms screen operates with two timestamps:

+- Timestamp 1 indicates when the legal text was last changed
+- Timestamp 2 indicates when the user last accepted the terms

+Together, the timestamps determine whether the user has accepted the current terms.
+The library uses this information to prompt the user to re-accept the terms after they have changed.

+### Theming Support

+The appearance of the screens shown by the library can be customized using Android's theme support.
+See `attrs.xml` in the library for details.
+For an example of how to override the styles, see `library/styles.xml` in this project, or look at the Gibble project.

+An slightly more advanced customization option is changing the order of the opt-in and opt-out buttons.
+This can be done via the `gdpr_buttonMarginBottom` attribute.

+### Notes

+When a service like Google Analytics is used by an app, it is usually initialized automatically when the app starts.
+To prevent a service starting before the user has given their consent, a meta-data item is usually available whose value can be set to `false`.

+The name of the meta-data item is
+- ` firebase_analytics_collection_enabled` for Google Analytics
+- `firebase_crashlytics_collection_enabled` for Crashlytics

+---

 To support some GDPR requirements this library includes a WebView wrapper to show your terms and supplies an interface to update the timestamp when they were last accepted.

 To comply with [Art.
 21 GDPR - Right to object](https://gdpr-info.eu/art-21-gdpr/) links in the policy that end with the fragment `#app-opt-out` provide an option to opt-out from tracking done under [Art.
 6 (e) or (f)](https://gdpr-info.eu/art-6-gdpr/).